bwsw/sj-platform/SJDocs/source/Tutorial.rst

 There is another example of the platform performance.
 It represents the processing workflow developed for the demonstration task that is responsible for collecting `sFlow <https://sflow.org/>`_ information.
 The aggregated information can be valuable for monitoring of the current traffic and predicting of possible problems.
 The solution represents a scalable system for aggregation and analysis of big data in continuous streams.
 That is extreamly important for large computer systems and platforms.

 The suggested processing pipeline includes an input module, a batch processing module and an output module.
-Within the platform, the data is transported with T-streams.
+Within the platform, the data are transported with T-streams.

 As an external data source, an sFlow reporter takes place.
 It sends data to the system in CSV format.

 The CSV data are transformed by the input module and sent for processing to the batch processing module.
 The data that can not be parsed by the input module are sent to the output module for incorrect data without processing.

-The processed data is stored in the PostgreSQL database.
+The processed data are stored in the PostgreSQL database.
 It is exported from the platform via the output module with the streams of SQL-database type.

 A complete pipeline can be rendered as in the diagram below: